-Coconut palms grow like weeds in their homeland of Southeast Asia, as they do in the tropics across the globe.
+Coconut trees (cocos nucifera scientific name) grow like weeds in its homeland of Southeast Asia, as they do in the tropics across the globe.
 But getting them to grow in cooler climates is significantly more challenging.

-In this article, we take a look at how to plant, grow, and care for your coconut tree — even outside of the tropics.
+In this article, we take a look at how to plant, grow, and care for your coconut trees — even outside of the tropics.

 Coconut palms tend to symbolize vacations and holidays, so it’s not surprising that many people want to recreate that feeling in their own garden.

 Selecting your coconut tree